Who: Barbara Reuer, PhD, MT-BC, age 70

 How long has music therapy been recognized as a mental health treatment?
 The first association was founded back in 1950, but it really began in the 1940s after the end of World War II.
 There were a lot of veterans in hospitals suffering from PTSD, so musicians, teachers and bands would come into the hospitals to work with them.
 I got into the field around 1976.
 Prior to that, music therapists worked mostly in mental health facilities, large mental health hospitals and facilities for what we would now call neurodivergent clients — people who had developmental disabilities.
 In 1975, a special education law created access to education in schools for children with disabilities and brought music therapists into schools.
 And then in the ’80s and ’90s, music therapists became accepted to work in hospitals and hospices.
 But in between that time, they were in nursing homes and skilled nursing facilities.

 Will insurance pay for it?
 It’s really hard to get insurance for music therapy services, but in states that recognize music therapy licensure, some policies cover it.
-About one-fourth of music therapy services receive reimbursement from private insurance, Medicaid (opens in new tab), or Medicare (opens in new tab).
+About one-fourth of music therapy services receive reimbursement from private insurance, Medicaid, or Medicare.

 What is Resounding Joy’s mission?
 Resounding Joy was founded because there was a need, especially in the adult community.
 But we also provide services to children who are homebound, in hospices or hospitalized.
 And we provide “Shine and Sing” groups for children with developmental disabilities.
 We’ve just received some grant funding to do programming for children experiencing mental health issues and traumatized children that have been molested or trafficked.
 We’re based in San Diego, and we provide services throughout the county.
 We have three music therapists and a person that we call the director of engagement who handles grants, plus about 65 volunteers.
 Because of COVID-19, we had to do virtual programming; all our volunteer programs were shut down, and we just started opening that up again.